Evolution of strangeness and hyperons in quarkyonic matter: IdylliQ model with multiple flavors

 There are two remarkable consequences of the quark saturation:

 First, hyperons emerge in the system at density $\sim (5$--$6)n_{\rm sat}$, significantly higher than the usual estimate, ($2$--$3)n_{\rm sat}$.
-We note that the typical core density of two-solar mass neutron stars is about $\sim 5n_0$; if our estimate on the hyperon onset is valid, the high mass is established before hyperons soften the EoS.
+We note that the typical core density of two-solar mass neutron stars is about $\sim 5\nsat$; if our estimate on the hyperon onset is valid, the high mass is established before hyperons soften the EoS.
 Second, even after the appearance of hyperons, the softening is mild as the contribution of the hyperons is suppressed by a factor $1/N_c^3$.
 Since hyperons cannot largely occupy the phase space at low energy, increasing the hyperon density makes hyperons energetic more quickly than theories without the saturation; the relativistic regime for hyperons is reached at lower density.

-We emphasize that all these dramatic effects arise solely from the statistical considerations, without any detailed discussions of interactions.
+We emphasize that all these dramatic effects arise solely from the statistical considerations; no detailed discussions of interactions are used.
 We expect that the baryon-baryon interactions, which seem to be repulsive in most flavor channels, further stiffen the EoS.

 Softening may be more significant when we add $\Xi^0$, which is a heavier baryon not subject to $d$-quark saturation condition, and lies slightly above the threshold of hyperons with $S=-1$.
-This issue will be explained in the later section.
+This issue will be explained in the next section.